-# Some regional areas in WA hold the Queen's Birthday public holiday on a different date - the 2016 dates will be published the Regional public holiday dates page when gazetted.
+# Some regional areas in WA hold the Queen's Birthday public holiday on a different date - the 2016 dates are available on the Regional public holiday dates page.

 School term and school holiday dates for WA are on the Department of Education website.